 - In-The-Ear (ITE) - The largest of the custom-made hearing aid options, this style is made to fit only your ears.
 It fits partially in the ear canal while also filling up the bowl of the outer ear.

-- In-The-Canal (ITC) - Custom-made for you with a smaller portion of the hearing aid sitting in the outer ear than the ITE.
+- In-The-Canal (ITC) - Custom-made for you.
+Compared to the ITE, only a smaller portion of the hearing aid sits in the outer ear.

 - Completely-In-Canal (CIC) - Custom-made to fit completely into your specific ear canal.
 This style is almost completely hidden from view.

 - Invisible-In-The-Canal (IIC) - Smallest custom option available.
-It is inserted further down into the ear canal than the CIC making it practically invisible to others when in the ear.
+It is inserted further down into the ear canal, making it practically invisible to others when in the ear.

 What are common features of modern-day hearing aids?

 Major advancements in hearing aid technology over the years have improved sound quality while decreasing the size of the device itself.
 Common features in modern hearing aids include:

 - Noise Reduction: Hearing aids can recognize and cut down background noise.
 This allows you to hear the person speaking to you in noisy environments.

 - Feedback Managers: Squealing noises from hearing aids, or feedback, is no longer an issue.